-In config/spring/api/identifier-service.xml you will see some other configuration of the EZIDIdentifierProvider bean.
-You may not need to change any of it.
-But here you can alter the mapping between DSpace and EZID metadata, should you choose.
+Back in config/spring/api/identifier-service.xml you will see some other configuration of the EZIDIdentifierProvider bean.
+In most situations, the default settings should work well.
+But, here's an explanation of options available:

+- EZID Provider / Registrar settings: By default, the EZIDIdentifierProvider is configured to use the CDLib provider (ezid.cdlib.org) in the EZID_SCHE ME, EZID_HOST and EZID_PATH settings.
+In most situations, the default values should work for you.
+However, you may need to modify these values (especially the EZID_HOST) if you are registered with a different EZID provider.
+In that situation, please check with your provider for valid "host" and "path" settings.
+If your provider EZID service at a particular path on its host, you may set that in EZID_PATH. - NOTE: As of the writing of this documentation, the default CDLib provider settings should also work for institutions that use Purdue (ezid. lib.purdue.edu) as a provider.
+Currently, Purdue and CDLib currently share the same infrastructure, and both ezid.cdlib.org and ezid.lib.purdue.edu point to the same location. - Metadata mappings: You can alter the mapping between DSpace and EZID metadata, should you choose.
 The crosswalk property is a map from DSpace metadata fields to EZID fields, and can be extended or changed.
-The key of each entry is the name of an EZID metadata field; the value is the name of the corresponding DSpace field, from which the EZID metadata will be populated.

-You can also supply transformations to be applied to field values using the crosswalkTransform property.
+The key of each entry is the name of an EZID metadata field; the value is the name of the corresponding DSpace field, from which the EZID metadata will be populated. - Crosswalking / Transforms: You can also supply transformations to be applied to field values using the crosswalkTransform property.
 Each key is the name of an EZID metadata field, and its value is the name of a Java class which will convert the value of the corresponding DSpace field to its EZID form.
-The only transformation currently provided is one which converts a date to the year of that date, named org.dspace.identifier.ezid.DateToYear.
+The only transformation currently provided is one which converts a date to the year of that date, named org.dspace. identifier.ezid.DateToYear.
 In the configuration as delivered, it is used to convert the date of issue to the year of publication.
 You may create new Java classes with which to supply other transformations, and map them to metadata fields here.
 If an EZID metadatum is not named in this map, the default mapping is applied: the string value of the DSpace field is copied verbatim.